DXHeroes/knowledge-base-content/practices/meaningful-meetings.md

 slug: meaningful-meetings
 stages:
   - development
-short_description: Meaningful Meetings are controlled and designed meetings that maximises your time outside the meeting.
+short_description: Meaningful Meetings are methods that see meetings as obstacles in work.
+Through practices like setting reasons, creating agendas, tracking outcomes, or meeting polices, you can shorten the meetings and boost your team's performance.
 tags:
 - meaningful meetings
 - meetings